 Team members can use the activity log for more information regarding any of the data points on your burndown chart!

-Click the arrow to the left of your chart to open the left pane.
+Click the "Activity log" tab to the left of your chart to open the left pane.
 Here, you'll find an activity log organized in chronological order with most recent events at the top descending.
 Each item on the activity log represents a change to one of the items in your sprint.
 The heading is the change made, and below, the team member who made the change is listed beside the name of the item.

 Prioritize your sprints with Kanban